-Students who complete all courses listed in the curriculum will be awarded an associate in applied science degree in Air Conditioning/Refrigeration.
+Students who complete all courses listed in the curriculum will be awarded an associate in applied science degree in Air Conditioning/ Refrigeration.
 Admission is conditional and depends on the student's ability to perform the essential functions identified for this program.
 Reasonable accommodations are considered.

-, oa on composition

 Item # Title Credits

-ENG 101 English Composition I 3

-Sub-Total Credits 3

-Area II: Hun nanities and Fine Arts

-Item # Title Credits

 SPH 106 OR SPH 107 3

 Humanities/Fine Arts Elective 3

-Sub-Total Credits 6

-Area III: Nat ural Sciences and Mathemati ics

 Item # Title Credits

-MTH 116 Mathematical Applications 3
+MTH 116 or higher 3

-Science/Math Elective 3 - 4
+Science/Math Elective 3-4

-Sub-Total Credits 6-7

-Area IV: His tory, Social and Behavioral S ciences
+Area IV: History, Social and Behavioral SciencesItem #TitleCreditsPSY 200General Psychology3

-Item # Title Credits

-PSY 200 General Psychology 3

-Sub-Total Credits 3